szafranski/RH-ota/docs/FAQ.md

 1. Bad wiring - most common
 1. Bad Raspberry Pi UART/Serial configuration - less common
 1. Arduino contains code that makes UART line „busy” - possible
-1. Arduino has incompatible bootloader burnt - not likely but possible
+1. Arduino has an incompatible bootloader burnt - not likely but possible
-1. One (or more) Arduinos are just broken - meeeh
+1. One (or more) Arduino is just broken hardware-wise - not impossible

 ## Fixes for each cause: